 - Harold Myers Award for Distinguished Service.
 This award recognizes an administrator, member of the professional staff, or full-time or part-time faculty member who has engaged in service work that has been recognized to be truly significant to the University.

 - Lindback Award for Distinguished Teaching.
-This award recognizes outstanding teaching by two full-time members of the Drexel University faculty.
+This award recognizes outstanding teaching by full-time members of the Drexel University faculty.
 Additional eligibility criteria apply.

 Career Development Awards

 The Career Development Awards help junior (pre-tenure) tenure-track faculty members increase their exposure to colleagues at other institutions who can be collaborators and mentors.
 Such connections can be extremely important to academic success as they can bring diverse perspectives to campus and help develop collaborative and interdisciplinary projects.

 Further information on these awards is available on a dedicated section of our website.

 The Teaching and Learning Conference Travel Awards are administered by the Office of Faculty Affairs in the Office of the Provost.
 This competitive award provides funding for Drexel faculty members that have been accepted to present at professional conferences that showcase best practices in teaching and learning in higher education (this may include proposals to discipline-specific conferences that have targeted sections on issues clearly related to effective teaching and learning).
 Further information on these awards is available on a dedicated section of our website.

 The Drexel Adjunct Faculty Professional Development Awards are administered by the Office of Faculty Affairs in the Office of the Provost.
 This competitive award provides funding for Drexel adjunct faculty that have been accepted as presenters at conferences within the participant’s field.
 Further information on these awards is available on the Adjunct Faculty Resources section of our website.